Switch Off Fossil Fuels..Now.

 That company is Good Energy...

-..there may be more 100% green electricity suppliers in coming years, because the rate at which new green installations are built and come on line should now begin to increase, in part because of the government's support subsidy, the Feed-In Tariff, (FIT), and because of an increase in understanding of the catastrophic impact of the coming climate change..
+..there may be more 100% green electricity suppliers in line now reaching 100% renewable supply, because the rate at which new green installations are built and come on line should now begin to increase, in part because of the government's support subsidy, the Feed-In Tariff, (FIT), and because of an increase in understanding of the catastrophic impact of the coming climate change and the need to mitigate by ending fossil-fuel consumption..

 But, at present, Good Energy is the only true green option..